The Aviation Law Review: Denmark

 Regulation 1008/2008 applies in Denmark and is enforced by the Transport Authority.

-Danish aircraft must be registered with the Transport Authority and must be in possession of a certificate of registration to be approved for air transport.
+Danish aircrafts must be registered with the Transport Authority and must be in possession of a certificate of registration to be approved for air transport.

 Aircraft can only be registered in Denmark if: